Maya-Claveau/PP2-rps/README.md

 <img src="assets/images/responsive-mockup-vfinal.png" width="800">

-This was built with the intention of entertaining the player, with a classic game from almost everyone’s childhood.
-Main objectives are:
+<p>This was built with the intention of entertaining the player, with a classic game from almost everyone’s childhood.
+Main objectives are:</p>

 - to cheer up the player's mood
 - to challenge the computer’s logic